sandialabs/tracktable/Documentation/user_guides/python/command_line.rst

        return source.trajectories()

-Since we are not required to refer to the individual arguments directly the user can take advantage of new capabilities added to the underlying modules whether or not we know about them when we write our script.
+Since we are not required to refer to the individual arguments directly, the user can take advantage of new capabilities added to the underlying modules whether or not we know about them when we write our script.

 .. todo:: Add tracktable.script_helpers.argument_groups to the documentation

-.. _userguide-python-response-files:
+.. _user-guide-python-response-files:

 --------------
 Response Files